 Virtual Seminar: How U.S. cities fund, govern, and maintain parks and public spaces

 How do other cities structure the financing, governance, and long-term care of their public spaces?
-This seminar examines how parks and civic spaces move from idea to implementation: who funds them, who governs them, and how they’re maintained over time.
-Drawing from 27 built projects across nine U.S. cities, this seminar highlights real-world capital strategies, administrative models, and the trade-offs different cities navigate.
+This seminar examined how parks and civic spaces move from idea to implementation: who funds them, who governs them, and how they’re maintained over time.
+Drawing from 27 built projects across nine U.S. cities, this seminar highlighted real-world capital strategies, administrative models, and the trade-offs different cities navigate.

-Aminah McNulty, Urban Planner and Research Associate at PORT, will share insights from Constructing the American Public Realm (CAPR) — a multi-year research initiative designed to support local leaders.
+Aminah McNulty, Urban Planner and Research Associate at PORT, and Nick Jabs, Senior Associate at PORT, shared insights from Constructing the American Public Realm (CAPR) — a multi-year research initiative designed to support local leaders.
 CAPR offers a clear framework for evaluating public space systems, helping mayors identify structural gaps, assess current approaches, and chart more effective, long-term investment strategies.
 This framework equips leaders to make smarter decisions about the civic spaces their communities rely on.

 CAPR is a collaborative research project — initiated by the McHarg Center at the University of Pennsylvania and PORT, a Philadelphia- and Chicago-based public realm design practice — that examines how public space in the U.S. is conceived, funded, built, and maintained.